Love hiking, love Elmet

 Whether you’re a seasoned hiker or simply enjoy communing with nature in the great outdoors, Elmet Farmhouse provides the ideal base for a walking holiday in Yorkshire.
 With Hebden Bridge and the spectacular National Trust woodlands of Hardcastle Crags in the valley below, heather moorland on the hillside above and beautiful hay meadows all around, Elmet Farmhouse is ideally located for exploring the dramatic landscape of the Upper Calder Valley, with fantastic opportunities for varied rambles from the door.

-Left: Hardcastle Crags with Heptonstall Moor beyond.
+Left: Hardcastle Crags with Stoodley Pike beyond.
 Right: Heather moorland above Pecket Well

 Left: Old Town Mill from Crimsworth Dean.
 Right: Hebden Water flowing through Hardcastle Crags

 Walkers are extremely welcome at Elmet Farmhouse.
 Located in the Heart of the Pennines, close to the Yorkshire Dales, with the Pennine Way and Brontë Country on the doorstep, this is rewarding terrain for hikers.
 Being enthusiastic walkers ourselves, we know just how good the surrounding countryside is for ramblers.
-We’re keen to encourage walkers to discover the delights of the Upper Calder Valley and the South Pennines around Hebden Bridge.
+We’re keen to encourage walkers to discover the delights of the Upper Calder Valley around Hebden Bridge.
 We provide maps, walks leaflets and guidebooks, so all you need is your boots and rucksacks.
 We’ve even compiled notes on our favourite perambulations and we’re more than happy to give advice on local walks.

 Up hill and down dale

 With its dramatic plunging valleys, rolling hills and rocky outcrops, the landscape of the Upper Calder Valley is very striking.
 One of the joys of walking in this area is that the countryside is extremely accessible, with an extensive network of footpaths and bridleways, including ancient stone-paved causeways and packhorse trails dating back for centuries.
 There are literally hundreds of footpaths to choose from: running along river banks and canals in the valley bottoms, zigzagging up and down the hillsides through the woods, linking the farms on the shoulders of the hills and snaking across ‘the tops’ over the moors or along dramatic rocky hilltop ridges.